abonello/project-1/README.md

     4. Clicks on the *Tell me more ...* button (secondary CTA)
     5. Reads the content
     6. Press the *get in touch* button (primary CTA)

-**Test pass on desktop.
-FIXED: ~~On mobiles I found that the user is taken to the submit button.
-I would like to improve on this later.~~**
+    7. Fills in the form and press the submit button

+**Test pass on desktop.**

 -----

-* A performer wants to play one of my pieces: *could have heard it someone else or looking for anything I can provide*
+* A performer wants to play one of my pieces: *could have heard it somewhere else or looking for anything I can provide*
     1. The user comes to the page
     2. Clicks on activites in the menu (or scrolls down manually to the activities section)
     3. Reaches the Composition part
     4. Clicks on the *Tell me more ...* button (secondary CTA)
     5. Reads the content
     6. Press the *get in touch* button (primary CTA)

-**Test pass on desktop.
-FIXED: ~~On mobiles I found that the user is taken to the submit button.
-I would like to improve on this later.~~**
+    7. Fills in the form and press the submit button

+**Test pass on desktop.**

 -----